gainskills/Kex-Zh-Blog/content/post/2018-12-19-ipsec-over-paloalto-fw-static-nat.md

 ##### 5. Configure interface: ethernet1/2

-Almost same steps to ethernet1/1 but with different IP and Zone – IP: 10.0.17.1/24, Zone: Internet.
+Almost the same steps to ethernet1/1 but with different IP and Zone – IP: 10.0.17.1/24, Zone: Internet.

 ##### 6. Configured IPs, routing protocol on R5, R6, R7, R8 then run connectivity testing.